 Imagine that you are pulled over by the San Diego Police and have a loaded gun in the trunk of your car.
 What are your rights?
 Is the police officer allowed to inspect your firearm?
 Are you allowed to refuse this inspection?
 Pursuant to the fourth amendment of the U.S. constitution all citizens are guaranteed the right to be free from unreasonable government searches and seizures of their persons, homes, businesses, and property but upon probable cause, supported by an oath or affirmation and particularly describing the place to be searched and the persons or things to be seized.
 Probable cause requires that law enforcement have evidence that would lead a reasonable person to believe that you have in fact committed a crime.
 In California, Penal Code section 25850 authorizes police officers to examine your firearm if you are carrying a loaded firearm in a public place.
 This means that a police officer is authorized to examine the firearm you are carrying in your vehicle while in a public street.
 It is very important that you understand that if you refuse to allow San Diego police to inspect your gun, your refusal will constitute probable cause to arrest you for carrying a loaded firearm.
 This is why it is essential for you to hire a criminal defense lawyer that is well versed in the complexities of carrying a loaded firearm laws in the state of California.
-At Monder Law Group, our firm prides itself on our extensive knowledge and years of experience handling firearm criminal cases in San Diego.
+At Monder Law Group, our firm prides itself on our extensive knowledge and years of experience handling firearm criminal cases and warrant recall in San Diego.

 Understanding Penal Code Section 25850